fnmdx111/createfile/web/README.md

 Web Interface for createfile
 ====

-Currently this includes only cluster - time view which displays cluster distribution over time.
+Currently this includes cluster - time plot which displays cluster distribution over time and first cluster - time plot which displays the distribution of first cluster number over time.

 Configuring
 ----